PureStorage-OpenConnect/nagios-plugins/README.md

 PURE_FA_CH0.BAY2 OK - CH0.BAY2 status is 0 | 'CH0.BAY2 status'=0;1;1

-#### check_purefa_occpy.py
+#### check_purefa_space.py

-Nagios plugin to retrieve the current status of hardware components from a Pure Storage FlashArray.
-Hardware status indicators are collected from the target FA using the REST call.

-##### Syntax

- *check_purefa_occpy.py endpoint api_token [--vol volname] [-w RANGE] [-c RANGE]*

 Nagios plugin to retrieve the overall occupancy from a Pure Storage FlashArray or from a single volume.
 Storage occupancy indicators are collected from the target FA using the REST call.

+##### Syntax

+ *check_purefa_space.py endpoint api_token [--vol volname] [-w RANGE] [-c RANGE]*

   The plugin has two mandatory arguments:  'endpoint', which specifies the target FA and 'apitoken', which specifies the autentication token for the REST call session.
 A third optional parameter, 'volname' can be used to check a specific named value.
 The optional values for the warning and critical thresholds have